zeybit/Referendum-Data-Search-and-Contact-Form/README.md

 ### Database

 The project uses a MySQL database to store contact and referendum data.
-The database credentials are stored in the `.env` file.
+The database credentials are stored in the `.env` file.You should create a file like this ;
+DB_HOST=localhost
+DB_USER=root
+DB_PASS=yourpassword
+DB_NAME=iletisim_formu

 ### Running the Application